 - In transfeminine non-binary individuals who do not want to block the effects of androgens in the brain, for instance to fully preserve sexual desire and function, darolutamide can potentially allow for this.

-- Due to the absence of increase in testosterone levels with darolutamide, the medication may allow for more effective and less complicated antiandrogen monotherapy in transgender women as well as transfeminine non-binary individuals and femboys.
-This may be particularly true when combining it with selective estrogen receptor modulators like raloxifene, which increase testosterone levels themselves (Aly W., 2019).
+- Due to the absence of increase in testosterone levels with darolutamide, it may allow for more effective and easier antiandrogen monotherapy in transgender women as well as non-binary transfeminine people.
+This may be particularly true when combining it with selective estrogen receptor modulators (SERMs), which increase testosterone levels themselves (Aly W., 2019).

 At the same time however, the lack of blood–brain barrier permeation with darolutamide can obviously also be a drawback.
 If darolutamide does not cross into the brain, then it will not block androgen signaling in the brain and will not prevent the masculinizing effects of androgens on cognition, emotionality, sexuality, and so forth.
 With that said however, estrogens and progestogens suppress testosterone levels, and can hence substantially diminish the brain effects of androgens in the body regardless of whether darolutamide is the antiandrogen or enters the brain.
 In this context, the lack of brain penetration of darolutamide may not be as significant of an issue for transgender women.